 Comprehensive and collision insurance are two types of car insurance that are optional for many drivers.
-States do not currently require drivers to obtain these coverage options, as they do with liability insurance.
+States do not require drivers to obtain these coverage options, as they do with liability insurance.

 While comprehensive and collision auto insurance are frequently discussed together, they can be purchased individually or jointly.
-Bear in mind that these coverages usually do extend to rental cars you may drive, but do not extend protection should you have an accident while driving a friend's car.
+Keep in mind that these coverages usually do extend to rental cars you may drive, but do not extend protection should you have an accident while driving a friend's car.
 Auto insurance typically follows the vehicle, not the driver, with the exception of rental cars.

 - What is comprehensive?